| ||Track Listing:|| ||

 Drum Solo (Ronnie Tutt)

-Bass Solo (Battle Of New Orleans by Jerry Scheff, with Elvis sing along)
+Bass Solo (Jerry Scheff, with Elvis sing along)

 Piano Solo (Tony Brown)

 Hurt (with reprise)